joaq-almeida/nvim-init/README.md

 This is my nvim configuration file.

-Fell free to use it!
+Feel free to use it!